gvwilson/thirdbit/src/fiction/iffy/index.md

 He shrugged.
 "No idea.
-But that reminds me—how much of the complement mediator do you have left?"
+But that reminds me—how much of the interface mediator do you have left?"

 "Y'mean her medicine?"
 Aunt Naggie asked.
 "Enough fer a coupla months,